gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Management of group keying material (Section 3.1).
 This includes the need to revoke and renew the keying material currently used in the OSCORE multicast group, upon changes in the group membership.
 In particular, renewing the keying material is required upon a new node joining the multicast group, in order to preserve backward security.
 The Group Manager is responsible to enforce rekeying policies and accordingly update the keying material within the multicast groups of its competence.

 * Synchronization of sequence numbers (Section 6).
-This concerns how a listener node that has just joined a multicast group can synchronize with the sequence number of multicasters in the same group.
+This concerns how a listener node that has just joined an OSCORE multicast group can synchronize with the sequence number of multicasters in the same group.

 * Provisioning and retrieval of public keys (Appendix C.2).
 This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.